 Does family education in your State include a proper understanding of maternity as a social function and the recognition of the common responsibility of men and women in the upbringing and development of the children?

-Yes ( ) No ( )
+Yes ( ) No ( X )

 If yes, please provide any references.